TwoRavens/TwoRavens/tests/basic_error_handling.md

 Part of this may simply be handled in the UI.
 Should we ask our TA2 partners for a list of what to expect?

    - In what cases do we simply pass the responses back to the UI?
-   - A case of a `StartSession` that fails for being the wrong grpc version, we should either:
+   - **Needed**: A case of a `StartSession` that fails for being the wrong grpc version, we should either:
      - warn the user and keep going or
      - inform the user and stop the app
    - What other conditions may occur from `UpdateProblemSchema` and `PipelineCreateRequest`